Carotid artery surgery

-- You will probably receive general anesthesia.
-You will be asleep and pain-free.
-Some hospitals may use local anesthesia instead.
-Only the part of your body being worked on will be numbed with medicine so that you will not feel pain.
-You will be given a medicine to help you relax.
+- You receive general anesthesia.
+You are asleep and pain free.
+Some hospitals use local anesthesia instead.
+Only the part of your body being worked on is numbed with medicine so that you do not feel pain.
+You are also given a medicine to help you relax.

-- You will lie on your back on a padded operating table with your head turned to one side.
-The side your blocked carotid artery is on will face up.
+- You lie on your back on an operating table with your head turned to one side.
+The side your blocked carotid artery is on faces up.

-- Then your surgeon will open your carotid artery.
-The surgeon will remove the plaque inside your artery.
+- Your carotid artery is opened.
+The surgeon removes the plaque inside the artery.

 The surgery takes about 2 hours.
 After the procedure, your doctor may do a test to confirm that the artery has been opened.